IV-Housing/IV_Housing/README.md

 #### Plan:
 Two types of users, landlords that are able to post lease offerings on the site, and people looking for housing.
 Our minimum viable product will be a list of properties in Isla Vista, where landlords can update the availability of each individual property.
 In order to post any lease/sublease offerings or update the availability of a property users must create an account and login, but users that just want to browse properties will not have to login.
 Later on we plan on integrating a way for people to post sublease offerings as well.

+First Iteration of MVP:
+* Narrow down to specific block/street to start off small
+* list all properties on that block/street w/ info
+* user can sort by price per person/ size